5 Minute Recipies

 - To make aloo baji you will need one raw potato and besan flour.

-- Then take another bowl and add half a cup besan to it.
+- Then take another bowl and add half a cup of besan to it.

 - Now add some salt, coriander powder, ajwain, jeera powder, baking soda, and red chili powder.